KuldeepSJadon/contributions/reviewer_materials/reviewer_template.md

 spelling and grammatical errors.
 - [ ] **The demonstrated code is a good illustration of the methods**, while other methods may exist, this is a good example and easy to follow.
+- [ ] **Materials and R Packages are all Properly Cited**, the author has provided references for all materials and R packages used in a bibliography.bib file and references section of the post.

 #### Final approval (post-review)